 In the Fall of 2016, I began teaching at UP Academy Oliver, a public middle school in Lawrence, MA, where I am creating their theatre program from the ground up.
 In its first year, I have introduced the students of UAO to theatre through a program of which I am very proud.
 6th grade curriculum consisted of tableaux, textual deconstruction, and basic scene work.
 7th graders rehearsed and performed short two-person scenes, created pantomimes based on books they read this school year, and wrote their own 5-scene plays.
 UAO's 8th grade students studied musical theatre, monologue, and devised theatre.
 And, of course, all students learn and practice improv!

 For the 2017-2018 Academic Year, I hope to expand my programming to include at least one after school musical production.
 I am excited to continue to grow this program and see how the students are able to carry their new understanding of theatre and art into their everyday lives.
 I am thrilled to have had the opportunity to return to my roots in community-based and devised theatre, to build up a brand new program, and to work with some of the most resilient, hard-working, and loving students I've ever had the pleasure to meet.

 Personal and Professional Development

 I believe it's incredibly important for teachers, especially arts educators, to "practice what they preach" - that is, to continue to grow as artists in order to share their knowledge with their students.
 As such, I make it a priority in my personal life to practice making art as often as possible.
-To read about what projects I'm currently working on, check out my Current Projects page.
+To read about what projects I'm currently working on, check out my Projects page.